Harrisonbro/contract/contract.md

 Fixed-price contracts are rarely beneficial to you as they often limit you to your earliest ideas and don't allow for experimentation or learning during the project.
 I don't want to limit your ability to change your mind.
 The price at the beginning of this contract is based on the amount of work I estimate will be needed to accomplish everything you've told me you want to achieve, but I'm happy to be flexible.
 If you want to change your mind or add anything new it won't be a problem as I can provide a separate estimate for that.
 Please note, however, that a large number of small changes can add a lot of extra work which we will need to agree a separate estimate for.

 ### Legal stuff
 I can't guarantee that my work will be error-free and therefore cannot be liable to you or to any third-party for damages including lost profits, lost savings or other incidental, consequential or special damages, even if you've advised me of them.
+The entire risk as to the quality and performance of the webpages and website is with you.

 Finally, if any provision of this contract shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from this contract and shall not affect the validity and enforceability of any remaining provisions.